 Entries by Laura J. Snyder

-Science writer Philip Ball wrote a lovely essay for Nature connecting Eye of the Beholder with Galileo’s Telescope, another new book having to do with the use of optical instruments in the 17th century.
+By Philip Ball.
+Published in Nature, Apr.
+9, 2015 Science writer Philip Ball wrote a lovely essay for Nature connecting Eye of the Beholder with Galileo’s Telescope, another new book having to do with the use of optical instruments in the 17th century.
 Ball writes “Snyder beautifully evokes the ambience of late-seventeenth-century Delft. . . .
-She is revelatory about Vermeer’s aims and methods, helping to explain what is so mesmeric about […]
+She is revelatory about Vermeer’s aims and […]

-My review of Sarah Dry’s The Newton Papers is in this weekend’s Wall Street Journal.
+Published in the Wall Street Journal, May 23, 2014.
 A Reputation in Constant Motion It was claimed that Newton’s writings on alchemy and theology were products of mental derangement.
-By LAURA J. SNYDER The Newton Papers By Sarah Dry Oxford, 238 pages, $29.95 In the 1940s, a visitor to the Sir Isaac […]
+In the 1940s, a visitor to the Sir Isaac Newton Library on the campus of the Babson Institute (now Babson College) in Wellesley, Mass., could find […]

 Last month I chatted with Desiree Schell of the Science for the People syndicated radio show and podcast operating out of Edmonton, Alberta, and broadcasting throughout North America.
 It was fun to be immersed again in the nineteenth century for a while after working for the past couple of years on the seventeenth century.
 Talking […]